pranjal2299/DocuSage/README.md

 brew services start mongodb-community

 Verify the service is running:

 brew services list

 You should see mongodb-community listed with a started status.
 The default connection string is mongodb://localhost:27017/.

 ChromaDB: This is pre-configured to run as a lightweight, in-memory database by default, so no additional setup is required beyond the pip install from the dependencies step.
-For a persistent database, you would configure a client with a specific directory path, but for this project, the default in-memory behavior is sufficient.
+For a persistent database, you can run it as a server in a separate process.

+7. Run ChromaDB
+If you want to run ChromaDB in a persistent, client-server mode for more robust, long-term use, you can run it locally with a specified path.
+This will ensure your data is saved to disk and not lost when the application terminates.

+**chroma run --path ./MM_CHROMA_DB --host 0.0.0.0 --port 8000**

-7. Run the Application
+8. Run the Application
 Start the Flask application from your Terminal to launch the chatbot.

 python app.py  # or the name of your main application file